 The St. Mawes is about as restrained as a watch can get and still have indexes.
 A plain white dial, rose gold batons and a simple two-hand movement (again camouflaging the quartz by knocking off the second hand) it’s the definition of simplicity.

 It comes in 36mm if you really want to lean into the vintage look, but the 40mm is far more wearable.
-The only issue you might have is that minuscule crown; even my fingers are barely that dainty.
+The only issue you might have is that minuscule crown.

 Swatch produce some seriously cool, traditional-looking watches and even have a decent selection of automatics to choose from.
 Screw that though.
 There are enough watches on this list that pretend to be “proper” watches, so how about something that’s just a hell of a lot of fun?

 There’s always a Berlin design studio’s worth of funky Swatches around at any time, but this… this is the one.
 Aside from the fact that I love a good pun (hazard of the job), the psychedelic monochrome pattern that bends its way across the Sixtease is eye-catching to say the least – stretching across dial, case, strap and all.